- Course Code:

 How long after payment can I begin the course?You can begin the course immediately after your payment has been received.
 You will create your login details during the checkout process.
 We will also send you an email confirming your login details.

-How long does it take to complete the Interview Skills & CV Writing Certification course?We estimate that the course will take about 12 hours to complete in total, plus an additional 30 minutes for the end of course test.
+How long does it take to complete the Interview Skills and CV Writing Certification course?We estimate that the course will take about 12 hours to complete in total, plus an additional 30 minutes for the end of course test.

 How long is my certificate valid for?Once you have been awarded your certificate it is valid for life.
 The certificate does not expire or need renewing.